MatthijsKamstra/haxephp/10sqlite/example.md

 #Example SQLite database

 In a previous example we used a simple flat-file 'database'.
-An SQLite database is really a database but the lite version.
+An SQLite database is a database but the lite version.
 It's the local database for a lot of (mobile)apps.

 We will be using [SPOD macros](http://old.haxe.org/manual/spod) Check more info in the [about](about.md).